Blog

 Click-through nexus is a particular form of affiliate nexus for sales tax that is important to understand because many states have passed click-through nexus doctrines over the past decade.
 Click-through nexus exists when (1) an internet seller in State X uses an affiliate located in State Y to advertise its products on a website that is marketed toward State Y residents, and (2) the seller pays their affiliate a commission for the advertisement when residents of State Y “click through” to the seller’s product and make a purchase.
 This type of click-through nexus was initially enacted in New York and was enforced against the online retailer Amazon, which is why some call click-through nexus the “Amazon Law.”

-To fully understand where nexus laws are headed, it’s important for you and your clients to understand how interstate commerce laws have evolved over time.
+To fully understand where nexus laws are headed, it’s important for you to understand how interstate commerce laws have evolved over time.

 Public Law (P.L.)
 86-272 was established in 1959 to protect businesses engaging in interstate commerce.
 It asserted that states could not impose income tax on out-of-state businesses whose only connection to their state was the solicitation of orders for sales of tangible personal property.
 As long as those orders were approved, managed, and shipped from outside the state, those businesses were protected.
 This law is quite narrow since it only applies to sales of tangible personal property (which means that sales of services, real estate, and intangible services were not similarly protected), but it provided a lifeline for many businesses in the last half of the 20th century.